 What you need to know

-If you don’t have an insurance plan, you can still access free or low-cost tests by visiting a community health center or certain pharmacies.
+Besides getting free COVID tests by mail, you can also access free or low-cost tests by visiting a community health center or certain pharmacies.

 How to check if an at-home COVID-19 test is expired